Can you freeze cottage cheese? Cottage cheese is a popular dairy treat. Some people use it also in recipes.

 Unfortunately, it’s a matter of personal preferences and I can’t tell you whether you will like it, or not.
-The best thing you can do is to do a little trial – freeze a small amount of your favorite cottage cheese, thaw it after a few days and check the results you’ll get.
-If they are satisfactory, you can freeze this cheese freely.
+The best thing you can do is to do a little trial for yourself.
+Freeze a small amount of your favorite cottage cheese, thaw it after a few days and check the results.
+If you’re happy about what yo’u’ve got, you can freeze this cheese whenever needed.

 Image used under Creative Commons from stu_spivack